 “I know I told you to never save my research to the cloud, but I would now like you to go ahead and do that.
 Please save my research to the cloud.”

 Who says this?

-So go do something else with your 72 minutes, please.
+Do something else with your 72 minutes, please.
 Staring at your TV while its off for that amount of time may very well be a better alternative.
-Unless of course, like me, your weakness and lingering curiosity of any digital form of entertainment too often gets the better of you.
+Unless of course, like me, you’re just too curious.